aodhanlutetiae/dj/sheets.md

 If asked in a dialogue box about **Import Location**, select **Insert New Sheet** and for **Separator Type**, choose **Comma** or **Detect Automatically**

-You should now have the CSV file in your Sheet:
+You should now have the CSV file in your Google Sheet:

 <br />
 ![pic one](/images/walkthroughs/wt1.png)

 <br />
 ---
 **ORGANISING YOUR SHEET**